c-neto/carlosneto.dev/blog/2023/2023-11-02-logstash-modular-pipelines.md

 ├── filter-app-a.cfg        # filter of the application-a logic parser
 ├── filter-app-b.cfg        # filter of the application-b logic parser
-├── input-http.cfg          # input to receive logs from http protocol ├── input-rabbitmq.cfg      # input to receive logs from rabbitmq rabbit ├── output-opensearch.cfg   # output to forward logs processed to opensearch server └── output-http.cfg         # output to forward logs processed to http server
+├── input-http.cfg          # input to receive logs from http protocol ├── input-rabbitmq.cfg      # input to receive logs from rabbitmq queue ├── output-opensearch.cfg   # output to forward logs processed to opensearch server └── output-http.cfg         # output to forward logs processed to http server
 ```